Jump to topic

 Nursing home residents are one of the most vulnerable populations during the COVID-19 pandemic.
 With funding from the Patient-Centered Outcomes Research Institute (PCORI), a team of researchers and practitioners led by Dr. Kraschnewski (PI) will compare the use of Project ECHO, which enables nursing home staff and university-based experts to disseminate guidelines and best practices through interactive virtual sessions, to a Centers for Disease Control and Prevention (CDC) nursing home infection control webinar series.
 Two hundred nursing homes in Pennsylvania will participate in this randomized controlled trial.
 Our collaborative is supporting Project ECHO in the application of the RE-AIM framework to evaluate both

 To learn more about ECHO for nursing homes, visit PCORI.

 The Oncology, Nutrition and Exercise (ONE) Group (PI: Schmitz) has developed and pilot tested a tablet-based symptom assessment and supportive care intervention called Nurse AMIE (Addressing Malignancies in Individuals Everyday) to address many of the most common symptoms that negatively impact quality of life in individuals with cancer including; fatigue, sleep, psychosocial distress, and pain.
 This new NCI-funded study will recruit 344 adult men and women living in non-metropolitan counties (RUCC codes 4-9) that have low access to supportive care.
 We will enroll and randomize patients to receive the Nurse AMIE supportive care intervention or usual care.
-Dr. Calo and the Implementation Science Collaborative team will support the adaptation of the tablet-based supportive care platform to patients with advanced cancer of all tumor sites (it was originally developed specifically for metastatic breast cancer) and the establishment and function of a community advisory board.
+Dr. Calo and the Implementation Science Core team will support the adaptation of the tablet-based supportive care platform to patients with advanced cancer of all tumor sites (it was originally developed specifically for metastatic breast cancer) and the establishment and function of a community advisory board.